 Cardlytics Announces Update to Bridg Earnout Payments

-/EIN News/ -- ATLANTA, May 01, 2023 (GLOBE NEWSWIRE) -- Cardlytics (NASDAQ: CDLX), an advertising platform in banks’ digital channels, announced today a determination of the First Anniversary Payment Amount in relation to the acquisition of Bridg.
+ATLANTA, May 01, 2023 (GLOBE NEWSWIRE) -- Cardlytics CDLX, an advertising platform in banks' digital channels, announced today a determination of the First Anniversary Payment Amount in relation to the acquisition of Bridg.
 The First Anniversary Payment Amount had been disputed by the parties, and pursuant to the dispute resolution provision of the merger agreement, an Independent Accountant determined the First Anniversary ARR to be $23.2 million.

 Based on the Independent Accountant's determination and the terms of the merger agreement, the First Anniversary Payment Amount would be $208.1 million, inclusive of fees and transaction bonuses and accounting for all true-ups and credits.
 If Cardlytics elected to pay 70% of the consideration in common stock at the closing price as of April 28, 2023, given the favorable VWAP of $40.15, the total value of the First Anniversary Payment Amount would be $94.5 million.